sanger-pathogens/seroba/README.md

 ############################

 1.
-For SeroBA 0.1.2 and smaller:
+For SeroBA version 0.1.2 and smaller:

 ```
 usage: seroba  getPneumocat <database dir>